Second-order asymptotics for source coding, dense coding and pure-state entanglement conversions: Information-processing tasks: One-shot bounds and second order asymptotics

 In the asymptotic limit, the distillable entanglement for any given bipartite pure state $\psi_{AB}$ is equal to its entanglement cost, and is given by the {\em{entropy of entanglement}} $S(\rho_A)$ (where $\rho_A = \tr_B \psi_{AB}$).
 This equality between the optimal rates of asymptotically perfect entanglement concentration and entanglement dilution has led to the popular belief that entanglement conversions of pure bipartite states are \emph{asymptotically reversible}.
 The reversibility is in the sense that, in the asymptotic limit, the ebits extracted from multiple copies of $\psi_{AB}$ via entanglement concentration can subsequently be used to recover the original number of copies of the state $\psi_{AB}$ via entanglement dilution.
 However, recently Kumagai and Hayashi \cite{KH13} proved that the error incurred in the composite process (i.e.~concentration followed by dilution) is necessarily non-zero, even in the asymptotic limit.
 This implies that, contrary to popular belief, entanglement concentration is in fact irreversible.

-Second order asymptotic expansions for the distillable entanglement and the entanglement cost (as given by \thref{thm:ec-second-order} and \thref{thm:ed-second-order} respectively) show that even though to leading order the number of ebits which can be distilled from $\psi_{AB}^{\otimes n}$ is equal to the number of ebits needed to create $\psi_{AB}^{\otimes n}$, there is a discrepancy between these two quantities in the second order ($\sqrt{n}$).
+Second order asymptotic expansions for the distillable entanglement and the entanglement cost (as given by \Cref{thm:ec-second-order} and \Cref{thm:ed-second-order} respectively) show that even though to leading order the number of ebits which can be distilled from $\psi_{AB}^{\otimes n}$ is equal to the number of ebits needed to create $\psi_{AB}^{\otimes n}$, there is a discrepancy between these two quantities in the second order ($\sqrt{n}$).
 In this section we show how the irreversibility of entanglement concentration can be easily proved using this discrepancy.
 We formalize the concept of (ir-)reversibility in the following way:

 \begin{definition}~ \begin{enumerate}[(i)] \item Set $M_n=\lfloor \exp(nS(\rho_A))\rfloor$.
-A sequence $\lbrace\cC_n\rbrace_{\nin}$ of LOCC maps, where $\cC_n:\cD(\cH_{AB}^{\otimes n})\rightarrow \cD(\cH_{AB}^{\otimes n})$, is called an \emph{asymptotically perfect concentration protocol} (APCP), if it converts the sequence of pure states $\lbrace\psi_{AB}^{\otimes n}\rbrace_{\nin}$ to the sequence of MES $\lbrace\Phi_{M_n}^+\rbrace_{\nin}$ with asymptotically vanishing error, that is, for any $\eps>0$ there exists an $N\in\mathbb{N}$ such that for all $n>N$ we have This is equivalent to $\lim_{n\rightarrow \infty}F\left(\cC_n(\psi_{AB}^{\otimes n}),\Phi_{M_n}^+\right)=1$. \item We say that entanglement concentration is \emph{reversible} if
+A sequence $\lbrace\cC_n\rbrace_{\nin}$ of LOCC maps, where $\cC_n\colon\cD(\cH_{AB}^{\otimes n})\rightarrow \cD(\cH_{AB}^{\otimes n})$, is called an \emph{asymptotically perfect concentration protocol} (APCP), if it converts the sequence of pure states $\lbrace\psi_{AB}^{\otimes n}\rbrace_{\nin}$ to the sequence of MES $\lbrace\Phi_{M_n}^+\rbrace_{\nin}$ with asymptotically vanishing error, that is, for any $\eps>0$ there exists an $N\in\mathbb{N}$ such that for all $n>N$ we have This is equivalent to $\lim_{n\rightarrow \infty}F\left(\cC_n(\psi_{AB}^{\otimes n}),\Phi_{M_n}^+\right)=1$. \item We say that entanglement concentration is \emph{reversible} if

-where $\lbrace\cC_n\rbrace_{\nin}$ is a sequence of APCPs and the minimization is over all sequences of LOCC maps $\lbrace\cD_n\rbrace_{\nin}$, with $\cD_n:\cD(\cH_{AB}^{\otimes n})\rightarrow \cD(\cH_{AB}^{\otimes n})$, used in the entanglement dilution protocol. \end{enumerate} \end{definition}
+where $\lbrace\cC_n\rbrace_{\nin}$ is a sequence of APCPs and the minimization is over all sequences of LOCC maps $\lbrace\cD_n\rbrace_{\nin}$, with $\cD_n\colon\cD(\cH_{AB}^{\otimes n})\rightarrow \cD(\cH_{AB}^{\otimes n})$, used in the entanglement dilution protocol. \end{enumerate} \end{definition}

-\begin{theorem} Entanglement concentration of any given bipartite pure state $\psi_{AB}$ is irreversible, i.e.~for any sequence $\lbrace\cC_n\rbrace_{\nin}$ of APCPs we have \end{theorem} \begin{proof} Let $\lbrace\cC_n\rbrace_{\nin}$ be a sequence of APCPs as in \thref{def:reversibility} and fix $\eps\in(0,\frac{1}{2})$.
-By our result on the second order asymptotics for entanglement concentration (\thref{thm_ec}), for sufficiently large $n$ we have
+\begin{theorem} Entanglement concentration of any given bipartite pure state $\psi_{AB}$ is irreversible, i.e.~for any sequence $\lbrace\cC_n\rbrace_{\nin}$ of APCPs we have \end{theorem} \begin{proof} Let $\lbrace\cC_n\rbrace_{\nin}$ be a sequence of APCPs as in \Cref{def:reversibility} and fix $\eps\in(0,\frac{1}{2})$.
+By our result on the second order asymptotics for entanglement concentration (\Cref{thm_ec}), for sufficiently large $n$ we have